Contributed by ACI Partners.

 2) the company’s annual operating report;

-(ii) Quaterly reports: A public interest entity, including an issuer whose securities are traded on the regulated market, must publish quarterly reports, not later than two months after the reporting quarter.
-The quaterly reports shall also be made available to the public for a minimum of 5 years from the date of its publishing, and shall contain:
+In addition to annual reports, a public interest entity, including an issuer whose securities are traded on the regulated market, must publish quarterly reports, not later than two months after the reporting quarter.
+The quarterly reports shall also be made available to the public for a minimum of five years from the date of their publishing and shall contain:

 1) financial statements for the respective quarter;